JiagengDing/lt22041_EMATM0048/README.md

 In the Customer_Account class, the methods of create_account, logg_in, log_out, check_wallet, update_info  are implemented.
 The create_accout classmethod could initiate a customer account with password, unique username and other info, and then write it in customer.csv file.
-Moreover, get_user_by_username is defined to login with username rather than ID, and get_id is used to creat account.
+Moreover, get_user_by_username is defined to login with username rather than ID, and get_id is used to create account ID(start from 1000).

 In the Wallet class, the methods of create_wallet, delete_wallet, get_wallet_info, update_info are implemented.
 The create_wallet classmethod could show sub menu, and then initiate a wallet with user ID, wallet kind and initial balance is 0.
-And get_id is used to create wallet with ID, get_wallet_by_id is used to select wallet.
+And get_id is used to create wallet ID(start from 2000), get_wallet_by_id is used to select wallet.
 Moreover, is_able_to_withdraw(/deposit/transfer) methods is used to decide wallet function.

-In the BankingSystem account, I defined a transfer_to_number function to transfer deposit/withdraw/transfer amount to 2 decimal places (If it is not a number, system will prompt to re-enter).
+In the BankingSystem account, I defined a transfer_to_number function to transform deposit/withdraw/transfer amount to 2 decimal places (If it is not a number, system will prompt to re-enter).
 The classmethod add_record and get_id are used to record bank system's income information.
 The classmethod deposit and withdraw are used to implement the deposit and withdraw function.
 And the transfer_to_wallet & transfer_to_customer function are used to implement transfer and charge by bank.
 In these classmethod, they use check_wallet method in customer_account class and get wallet info firstly.